Microsoft says new breach discovered in probe of suspected SolarWinds hackers

-"A sophisticated Nation-State associated actor that Microsoft identifies as Nobelium accessed Microsoft customer support tools to review information regarding your Microsoft Services subscriptions," the warning reads in part.
+"A sophisticated Nation-State associated actor that Microsoft identifies as NOBELLIUM accessed Microsoft customer support tools to review information regarding your Microsoft Services subscriptions," the warning reads in part.

 The US government has publicly attributed the earlier attacks to the Russian government, which denies involvement.